ARRIVING IN TOKYO

 If you’re visiting Kyoto, Osaka or Nara from overseas you’ll fly into Kansai International Airport.
 This airport is a hub for Nippon Airways and Japan Airlines.

 PASMO AND SUICA TRAVEL CARDS

-A Pasmo Card or a Suica card is an IC card (“Intelligent Card”) or prepaid smart card that you can use all over Japan for travel on buses and trains, including the subways.
-All you need to do is press it on the readers on buses or place this card on the automated gates at train stations for a second or two (don’t insert it in the ticket slot), and the cost of your journey will be automatically deducted.
+A Pasmo or Suica card is an IC card (“Intelligent Card”) or prepaid smart card that you can use all over Japan for travel on buses and trains, including the subways.
+All you need to do is press it on the readers on buses or place it on the automated gates at train stations for a second or two (don’t insert it in the ticket slot), and the cost of your journey will be automatically deducted.
 You can also make small purchases with the Pasmo and Suica cards at dedicated locations and shops.
-If you want to reload your card with more money you can do this at any time so you never have to face the embarrassment of not having the right ticket.
+If you want to top up your card with more money you can do this at any time so you never have to face the embarrassment of not having the right ticket.

-The question many people ask is which one should I buy — the Pasmo card or the Suica card?
+The question people ask the most is which one should I buy — the Pasmo card or the Suica card?
 Both cards perform the same function but they’re produced by different companies.

 The initial deposit for a Pasmo card is ¥500 and you can buy it from vending machines at subway stations in Tokyo.
-The Suica card also requires a ¥500 deposit and you can purchase it from JR train stations in Tokyo or online from GoVoyagin.
+The Suica card also requires a ¥500 deposit but you purchase this from JR train stations in Tokyo or online from GoVoyagin.
 You can’t use these cards to travel from one side of Japan to the other but you can use it once you get to your destination (for example in Osaka or Kyoto).

 You can get back any unused credit and the initial ¥500 deposit on your Pasmo or Suica card at the end of your trip but you’ll incur a ¥220 handling charge on the Suica card.
 Please not that Suica cards issued by JR East Japan can only be returned at JR East stations in Tokyo.